thomaswelton/mondo-tfl/README.md

 ## Todo

-- Refresh OAuth2 token so that the rake tasks below can be added to a daily cron job and run indefinitely.
 - known slight bug in matching transactions, 99% of the time it matches all the time ;-)
 - only selects the first contactless card in TFL.
 So if you've been using contactless cards on TFL before and have multiple contactless cards registered @ contactless.tfl.gov.uk then it probably won't select the right card.
 Ideally Mondo-TFL would let you select which card to scrape.